KlaraNemeckova/Countries_api/README.md

-# Api_challenge
+# Countries_api

-The **Api_challenge** API is a Django-based RESTful API designed to manage country data.
+The **Countries_api** API is a Django-based RESTful API designed to manage country data.
 It allows users to create, edit, and retrieve information about countries.

 ## Introduction